-And, some of the most overdone trends (think Edison bulbs, Mason jars, and faux, aged country accents) will be heading out soon.
+And, some of the most overdone trends (think Edison bulbs, Mason jars, and faux, aged country accents) will be heading out soon (very soon).

-To see over 2,100 of my budget friendly home decorating tips and ideas, visit Susan’s Home on Pinterest.
+To see over 2,100 more of my budget friendly home decorating ideas, visit Susan’s Home on Pinterest.

 DISCLAIMER: No financial compensation was received in exchange for this Top 4 Budget Friendly Home Decorating Tips post.
 Regardless, I only recommend products or services that I believe will be beneficial for my readers.